Valley / Mountain Park

 YMCA Judson Community Center serves elementary school students in the Hollis area located south of Berea.

-They provide after school and holiday daycare for children of working families.
+They provide after school and holiday daycare for children of working families, many of whom attend the neighboring elementary school, Hollis Academy.
+CRO provides scholarships for students to attend the daycare program.

 Holiday Programs